abisxir/alasgar/README.md

 ![](docs/files/spotpoint-light.gif)

 ### Access components
-Let us dance with light's color, to access a component we can call getComponent[T] on a entity or a component.
+Let us dance with light's color, to access a component we can call getComponent[T] on an entity or a component.
 We add a script component to our spot light to program it:

 ```nim